RIVER TRAIL NEWSLETTERS

 interchange with US 22/322 (MAP)

-Rock Snot Found in PA's Pine Creek - Help Spread the Word (not the snot)
+Rock Snot (Didymo) Found in PA's Pine Creek - Help Spread the Word (not the snot)

 Invasive species are those which are introduced to an area or region whether it be accidental or on purpose, whose presence negatively affects the environment, ecosystems, and economies of where they are found.
 There are many invasive species found along the middle section of the Susquehanna River Trail.
 This document outlines seven of the most common species and their threat to the area.